Free walking tours

 Place des Festivals, Festival International de Jazz de Montréal

-Quartier des Spectacles free walking tour
+Quartier des Spectacles walking tour

 From the Place des Festivals to Place Émilie-Gamelin, take a tour of the Quartier des Spectacles to explore the hood’s iconic cultural sites and learn about its ambitious Luminous Pathway and new architectural achievements.
 The tour retraces the major events that have shaped the urban fabric and spirit of this vibrant district.
 This walking tour reveals unsuspected facets of Montreal.
 You’ll discover the developments that have transformed the former “Red Light” district into a huge open-air theater.